 This cool-looking and very early spring flower appears to be a Nevada Biscuitroot.

-A beautiful sunset, signalling a big change in the weather!
+A beautiful sunset, signaling a big change in the weather!

 We had planned to return home for a day or so before heading to Tucson, but the forecast was calling for snow, and after narrowly escaping the previous week's freak snowstorm,